The Man Who Saw Tomorrow’s Disruption—and Gave Me Hope for Journalism

 He had gone through intensive speech therapy after the stroke, which had happened the previous year.
 When I took his class, his soft, slow, and methodical cadence only enraptured his students even more.
 A leader in the Church of Jesus Christ of Latter-day Saints, Christensen commanded the classroom with both confidence and humility, in the way that only a preacher can.
 I had expected a business-strategy course called “BSSE: Building and Sustaining a Successful Enterprise” to stick to the gospel of finance, but what I heard, like so many others before me, was far more prophetic.

-Christensen’s theory of disruption posited a consistent pattern across industries: New entrants to a field establish a foothold at the low end of the market with a product that is “cheaper, faster, and good enough,” which then eats away at the customer base of their incumbents by leapfrogging tech and lower profit margins.
+Christensen’s theory of disruption posited a consistent pattern across industries: New entrants to a field establish a foothold at the low end of the market with a product that is “cheaper, faster, and good enough,” which then eats away at the customer base of their incumbents by leapfrogging tech and lowering profit margins.
 Craigslist did to newspapers’ lucrative classified-ad business what mini-mills did to the titans of the steel industry.

 According to Christensen, once you understood how to interpret where your company sat in the arc of disruption theory, you could then predict where it would end up next.
 Financials, he would preach, are a snapshot in time, telling about only the recent past.
 They cannot tell you what’s going to happen.
 That’s why companies, industries, and even entire geopolitical systems can be most vulnerable when they’re at their most profitable.
 This conclusion might seem obvious in hindsight.
 But when Christensen published his 1997 book, The Innovator’s Dilemma: When New Technologies Cause Great Firms to Fail, the revelation launched him into the upper echelons of business and academia.